TRIQS/hubbardI/doc/ce.rst

   LOCPROJ = 1 : f : Pr 1
   ISYM = -1

-These select a special way of calculating projectors which optimze the overlap of bands in an enegry window (`EMIN` and `EMAX`) and the Ce f states.
+These select a special way of calculating projectors which optimize the overlap of bands in an energy window (`EMIN` and `EMAX`) and the Ce f states.
 We also switch off all symmetries (`ISYM=-1`).

 After executing `VASP` we orthonormalize the raw projectors in the VASP output using `plovasp` and a corresponding input file :download:`plo.cfg <ce_input/plo.cfg>` which selects the correlated subspace and an energy window in which the orthonormalization is done::